As parents we’ve all been there before – you know your baby is tired, but however much you try, your little bundle just won’t settle.

 Fighting sleep is very common for newborns, infants and even older babies.

-And even if you have a good sleeper, it’s not unusual for a baby to start fighting sleep all of a sudden.
+And even if you have a good sleeper, it’s not unusual for a baby to start resisting sleep all of a sudden.

-So in this article we will look at the reasons why babies fight sleep, and provide the best solutions to help stop your baby fighting sleep and get that much needed shut eye.
+So in this article we will look at the reasons why babies fight sleep, and provide the best solutions to help your baby get that much needed shut eye.

 Why Is My Newborn or Baby Fighting Sleep?